Issue: What is the performance difference between an older i5 and a new i7 CPU, especially the i5-3570k and the i7-8700k?

 Time Spy (3dmark)

-As expected the Graphics score does not vary greatly but the CPU score almost doubled, resulting in a boosted overall score.
+As expected the Graphics score does not vary greatly but the CPU score almost doubled, resulting in a boosted overall score of 87% in relation to the 100% of the 8700k.

 Fire Strike (3dmark)

 The Graphics score does not vary greatly in this instance either (it even dropped surprisingly further), but the Physics score (which most likely resembles CPU score) has more than doubled.
-The difference in the overall score is astonishingly high.
+The difference in the overall score is astonishingly high with 82% percent to the 100% of the 8700k.

 The Heaven Benchmark seems to rely mostly on the GPU so there is not a lot of difference here.
 But computer games are not just GPU intensive (although this is primary), but rely on CPU power as well.